Castle Coalition

 The Castle Coalition is a network of U.S. homeowners and citizen activists determined to stop the abuse of eminent domain in their communities, that is, the taking of private property by the government in order to give it to another private individual.
 The organization takes its name from the principle that Americans' homes or businesses should be their castles, that is, places where they are safe and free from abusive government power.
 The principle has been part of Anglo-American legal tradition since Edward Coke famously stated, "... a man's house is his castle".

-The Castle Coalition was founded in March 2002 as a project of the Institute for Justice in response to the number of the requests attorneys received from citizens facing threats of eminent domain who were years away from any actual litigation.
-After the success of community groups in Pittsburgh, Pennsylvania and New Rochelle, New York, attorneys at IJ organized a conference for other activists facing eminent domain abuse from around the United States to teach them how to succeed in preventing their local government from taking their property through eminent domain.
+The Castle Coalition was founded in March 2002 as a project of the Institute for Justice (IJ) in response to the number of the requests attorneys received from citizens facing threats of eminent domain who were years away from any actual litigation.
+After the success of community groups in Pittsburgh, Pennsylvania, and New Rochelle, New York, attorneys at IJ organized a conference for other activists facing eminent domain abuse from around the United States to teach them how to succeed in preventing their local government from taking their property through eminent domain.
 Castle Coalition-trained activists have been successful in saving their homes in places like Ardmore, Pennsylvania, Chicago, Lakewood, Ohio, and Los Angeles, California.

 On 13 May 2002, Fortune magazine praised the new organization in a piece titled "Fighting City Hall":

 Superheroes?
 Maybe.
 Although its name sounds like something out of a comic book, the Institute for Justice, a public-interest law firm in Washington, D.C., actually provides a much needed resource for business owners threatened with eviction.
 Since its founding in 1991, the firm has waged public relations campaigns and even stepped in to take legal action in communities when it feels the power of eminent domain has been abused.
 Of the nine projects that the Institute has taken on, it has won seven and lost none, and two are pending.
 But because the law firm can't take on every case across the U.S., it also created a grassroots group called the Castle Coalition to help teach business owners the ways they can take their fight to the streets and win.
 The group consists of community leaders and property owners who've successfully fought eminent domain cases or are currently involved in one.
 The coalition's website (castlecoalition.org) contains information on what steps you need to take and also tells you when to call in the pros.